msolefonte/vco/docs/immortal-empires/high-elves.md

 dlc10_power_of_nature.png

 * **Route III - The Fate of the Soul**
   * The fate of Tyrion's soul teeters on a blade-edge.
-Will he succumb to Aenarion's curse and salve his people's wounded pride with the blood of old enemies, or will he put aside these grievances and reforge old alliances that will stand together against the forces of Chaos?
+Will he succumb to Aenarion's curse and salve his people's wounded pride with the blood of old enemies, or will he put aside those grievances and reforge old alliances to stand together against the forces of Chaos?
   * Occupy settlements:
-    * Shrine of Khaine, Karaz-a-Karak, The Oak of Ages
+    * Shrine of Khaine, The Oak of Ages, Karaz-a-Karak
+  * Occupy at least 2 of the following settlements either directly or diplomatically:
+    * Forest of Gloom, Gryphon Wood, The Haunted Forest, The Sacred Pools
+  * Occupy at least 2 of the following settlements either directly or diplomatically:
+    * Karak Kadrin, Black Crag, Karak Eight Peaks, Karak Zorn
   * **Reward**:
-    * _Reunification_: All Wood Elf Legendary Lords become vassals. +100% tribute from vassals.
+    * _Reunification_: All Wood Elf factions (excluding Wargrove of Woe and Spirits of Shanlin) become vassals, diplomatic relations with Wood Elves +60
-_Reward flavour text:_ After centuries of isolation, the Asrai now answer to the Phoenix Court. worldroots_health.png
+_Reward flavour text:_ After centuries of isolation, the Asrai now answer to Phoenix King and the Elves of Ulthuan. worldroots_health.png
-    * _The Original Phoenix Crown_: All Dwarf Legendary Lords become vassals. +100% Allegiance points gained for all races.
+    * _The Original Phoenix Crown_: Tribute from vassals: +50%, Income from trade: +10% for every ally.
 _Reward flavour text:_ Tyrion has reclaimed the original Phoenix Crown, which was once stolen by the Dwarf King Gotrek Starbreaker at the Battle of the Three Towers.
 This aching wound to High Elf pride can finally heal. intrigue.png